 healing your body for the long runContact Us

-One of our lead specialists Dr. Rooney specializes in regenerative medicine to treat tennis elbow and golf elbow.
-He says: “The elbow is only designed to hinge in one direction, but it still takes quite a bit of abuse and absorbs force with lots of movements.
+Our lead specialist, Dr. Lucy Hostetter, specializes in regenerative medicine to treat tennis elbow and golf elbow.
+She says: “The elbow is only designed to hinge in one direction, but it still takes quite a bit of abuse and absorbs force with lots of movements.
 It is also a common area of injury because most all of the forearm muscles and some of the upper arm muscles connect there.
 Regenerative Medicine shows real promise to promote healing in the elbow during injuries like these.”